fdesmond/seme-ts/README.md

  1. random subsampling: take `n` observations from `train_A` uniformly at random without replacement;
  2. block subsampling: consider `u` a uniform random integer between 1 and `size(train_A)-n`, select `n` consecutive rows starting from row `u`;
  3. window cropping: consider `k` blocks of total size `n`, apply (2) for every block (without oversampling).

+ The sampling procedure is validated by comparing old and new histograms.

 ### data augmentation
 Data augmentation is the process of generating artificial data in order to reduce the variance of the predictor and thus avoiding overfitting.